Skip to main content

 One of the 2 new knives from the HUGE UPDATE.
 The Pixel Blade has a retro aesthetic that matches the new Pixel Arena map.
 But it's not just for looks.
 The stats are solid across the board.

 The straight trajectory makes it beginner-friendly, and the balanced speed/damage combo means it works in most situations.
-Not quite S-tier, but definitely a strong A-tier pick.
+Not quite S-tier, but a strong A-tier pick.

 Best for: Players who want style and substance